abhi1693/yii2-app-advanced-startup-kit/README.md

 It was created and developing as a fast start for building an advanced sites based on Yii2.
 It covers typical use cases for a new project and will help you not to waste your time doing the same work in every project

+**Note: The application is still under development.
+Use it at your own risk

 FEATURES
 --------
 - Based on yii2-advanced application template